-This DIY is one of my all time favorite Home DIY Tips and Tricks.
+This DIY is one of my all time favorite DIY Home Improvement Tips and Tricks.
 I’ve done this in 3 rooms over the last 5 years.
 And, it ALWAYS makes that room feel new, clean, and beautiful again.
 Here’s my written steps for cleaning, restoring, and sealing grout.
-Or, you can watch the How to Whiten Tile Grout video on YouTube.

 This is a popular DIY project on my blog and YouTube channel.
 I guess a lot of people have to deal with this issue.
 I’ve shared my exact steps for How to Restain a Wood Door without removing it.
 You can see from the before picture in that tutorial that I needed to restain because the wood was so bleached by the sun.

 BUT, sometimes your outdoor wood door or furniture just needs a bit of a refresh to look new again.
-Watch the video below to see how using Howard’s Sunshield on my door 2 or 3 times a year keeps it looking a-mazing!
+See the 1-step fix for a Dry Wood Front Door.
+Using Howard’s Sunshield on my door 2 or 3 times a year keeps it looking a-mazing!

 This one is so, so easy.
 Your kids can do it.
 And, they’d probably think it’s fun.
 Over the decades, door stops get dingy, dirty, and rusty.
 You can buy pretty new ones for around $2.
 So, grab a couple dozen and get busy.
 Generally you just need a screwdriver to remove old ones.
 And, these new ones just screw into the old hole.

-That’s it for my big list of Home DIY Tips and Tricks.
+That’s it for my big list of DIY Home Improvement Tips and Tricks.
 I hope you’ve found at least a few ideas that you’d love to use in your home.
 If you have a favorite DIY for the home, comment below and let me know.
 Thanks!

 Feeling inspired?
-Now that you’ve seen my favorite Home DIY Tips and Tricks, you can do it too.
+Now that you’ve seen my favorite DIY Home Improvement Tips and Tricks, you can do it too.
 Let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.